 What is well being?
 Well being is the quality of life, the state of being well.
-Well being means physical, mental, and social health as well as a standard of living, amount of money, or access to goods and services that a person has.
+Well being means physical, mental, and social health as well as a acceptable standard of living, ability to contribute to society, and access to goods and services needed.
 It also means, less tangibly: happiness, freedom, culture, education and environment.
 Psychologist Abraham Maslow's Hierarchy of Needs is a theory, or idea, of five progressive human needs and desires: survival, safety, social, self-esteem and spiritual.
 Maslow observed that lower needs needed to be met first before a person could aspire or be motivated to achieve higher desires.
 Not all people can achieve the highest, or spiritual level.
 Only 1/3 of the world’s population has access to clean water; many people do not have access to food, shelter or homes.
 Those who are able to meet basic needs of survival, shelter, and security, progress to desiring social relationships, development of self-esteem and spirituality.

 Activity 1 Map Needs and Desires